mapzap/mapzap.github.io/README.md

 Use the [Builder Tool](https://bmcbride.github.io/mapzap/build.html) to quickly build your Mapzap!

+You can also download or fork this repo and host your own version.
+Please use your own Google Maps API key.

 ### Features:

 - Fullscreen mobile-friendly map app with responsive navbar, modal popups, and map/table views